TheRealAnonymous008/quartz/content/details/engineering/factories_and_operations/Factory Optimization Techniques.md

 * Planning and analysis tools must be consistent across levels.
 A planning framework has the following steps [^planning]
 	* Divide the system appropriately in both temporal and spatial scales.
 Wider planning horizons require lower level of detail.
 	* Identify links between the divisions.
 The links should be simple.
-	* *Use [[System Dynamics|feedback]] to enforce consistency.* However, this is often offset by the distributed nature of the production line.
+	* *Use [[Feedback Loop|feedback]] to enforce consistency.* However, this is often offset by the distributed nature of the production line.